mayajanvier/S2S_weather/README.md

 Figure: CRPSS of 2m temperature at lead 14 days for different methods: top row: raw model and EMOS (Gneiting et al. 2005), bottom row: variants of DRUNet (Pic et al. 2024)

 # Repository organisation
+## Preparing the data
 The `parameter` folder contains the WeatherBench2 paths to the files we used in this study.

 The `processings` folder contains codes to download (`download_weatherbench2.py`), format (`format_data.py`) and pre-process this data (`dataset.py`).
-More instructions in the README file in the folder.
+Follow the instructions in the README file in the folder before running any experiments.
 For DRUnet, the [Month Lead Agg] is performed by the WeatherYearEnsembleDataset, while the [General Agg] by the WeatherYearEnsembleDataset.

+## Training models
 You can train the different architectures of this project by running the functions in `main.py`.
 The corresponding models are defined in `model.py`:
 - post-processing models: SpatialEMOS (EMOS), DRUNetPrior (DRUnet+prior both), DRUnetPriorVar (DRUnet+prior single)
 - forecasting models: DRUnet (DRUnet both), DRUnetVar (DRUnet single)

 _Work in progress: DRUnetAll to unify all these variants under a single structure._

+## Evaluating models
 Samely, you can run the inference for these models using `inference.py`, as well as compute the baselines results, that is to say the Raw model (IFS) we are trying to post-process and the climatology based on ERA5.

 You will then be able to visualize the results with the `figures_results.ipynb` notebook.
 The `figures_data.ipynb` notebook provides some code to visualize our data.